-- · ZKJoinSplit for the Sprout JoinSplit statement (with BCTV14 and BN-254, or Groth16 and BLS12-381);

-- ZKSpend for the Sapling Spend statement;

-- ZKOutput for the Sapling Output statement.
+- · ZKJoinSplit for the Sprout JoinSplit statement (with BCTV14 and BN-254, or Groth16 and BLS12-381); - ZKSpend for the Sapling Spend statement; - ZKOutput for the Sapling Output statement; - [NU5 onward] ZKAction for the Orchard Action statement.

 We omit key subscripts on ZKJoinSplit.Prove and ZKJoinSplit.Verify, taking them to be either the BCTV14 proving key and verifying key defined in §5.7 'BCTV14 zk-SNARK Parameters' on p.
-84, or the sprout-groth16.params Groth16 proving key and verifying key defined in §5.8 'Groth16 zk-SNARK Parameters' on p.
-85, according to whether the proof appears in a block before or after Sapling activation.
+110, or the sprout-groth16.params Groth16 proving key and verifying key defined in §5.8 'Groth16 zk-SNARK Parameters' on p.
+110, according to whether the proof appears in a block before or after Sapling activation.

-We also omit subscripts on ZKSpend.Prove, ZKSpend.Verify, ZKOutput.Prove, and ZKOutput.Verify, taking them to be the relevant Groth16 proving keys and verifying keys defined in §5.8 'Groth16 zk-SNARK Parameters' on p.
-85.
+We omit subscripts on ZKSpend.Prove, ZKSpend.Verify, ZKOutput.Prove, and ZKOutput.Verify, taking them to be the relevant Groth16 proving keys and verifying keys defined in §5.8 'Groth16 zk-SNARK Parameters' on p.
+110.